Bridging the Semantic Gap for Categorical Data Clustering via Large Language Models: Experiments

 \subsection{Scalability Analysis}

-Figure~\ref{fig:scalability} shows the runtime with respect to instance count $N$, attribute count $M$, and unique value count $|\mathcal{V}|$.

-As shown in Figure~\ref{fig:scalability}(a), the runtime growth of ARISE with respect to $N$ remains linear, matching that of classical symbolic methods such as OHK and KMo.
-This confirms that semantic enrichment does not elevate the complexity class.
-Compared with coupling-based methods such as MCDC, OCL, and COForest, ARISE reduces runtime by orders of magnitude.
-This efficiency gain results from the decoupled architecture, where semantic processing is isolated to an offline preprocessing phase, avoiding the expensive iterative interactions typical of coupling frameworks.
-Figure~\ref{fig:scalability}(b) shows that the runtime with respect to $M$ exhibits a similar trend across methods.
-ARISE scales linearly with the number of attributes, as each attribute embedding is retrieved independently.
-Figure~\ref{fig:scalability}(c) reports the total runtime including offline description generation, which scales linearly with $|\mathcal{V}|$.
-The online clustering time of ARISE remains stable across all vocabulary sizes.
-Since each value is processed independently during the offline stage, description generation can be parallelized across multiple LLM instances.
+Figure~\ref{fig:scalability} shows the runtime with respect to attribute count $M$, instance count $N$, and unique value count $|\mathcal{V}|$.
+As shown in Fig.~\ref{fig:scalability}(a), BREVE scales linearly with the number of attributes, since each attribute embedding is retrieved independently.
+Fig.~\ref{fig:scalability}(b) further indicates that the runtime growth of BREVE with respect to $N$ also remains linear, matching that of classical symbolic methods such as OHK and KMD.
+Such linear behaviour confirms that the proposed enrichment does not elevate the complexity class.
+Compared with coupling-based methods such as MCDC, OCL, and COForest, BREVE reduces runtime by orders of magnitude, which results from its decoupled design where the retrieval of external descriptions is isolated to an offline preprocessing phase, avoiding the expensive iterative interactions typical of coupling frameworks.
+Fig.~\ref{fig:scalability}(c) reports the total runtime including the offline retrieval, which scales linearly with $|\mathcal{V}|$.
+The online clustering time of BREVE remains stable across all vocabulary sizes.
+Notably, since each value is processed independently during the offline stage, the retrieval is naturally parallelizable across providers.